wistia/wistia-open-docs/_posts/google-analytics.md

 ## Default Configuration

 Wistia automatically publishes the basic video metrics listed below to your Google Analytics account.
 If you have multiple Wistia videos on the page, each video will have its own set of metrics in Google Analytics.
-Our integration also works with Universal Analytics, so no worries about compatibility issues there unless you've changed to a custom analytics variable other than `ga` or `_gaq`.
+If you have multiple GA trackers on your website, each tracker will have its own set of metrics.

 - Play
 - 25% watched